Dr Dawn LaValle Norman

-I came to ACU in 2017 after a Junior Research Fellowship at Magdalen College, Oxford.
-My research centres on the Greek literature of the Roman Empire during the transitional period from the first to the fourth centuries AD, looking especially at the conversation between Christian and non-Christian literary texts during this period.
+I came to ACU in 2017 after a Junior Research Fellowship at Magdalen College, Oxford, having finished my Ph.D. in Classics at Princeton in 2015.
+My research centres on the Greek literature of the Roman Empire during the transitional period from the first to the fourth centuries CE, looking especially at the conversation between Christian and non-Christian literary texts during this period.

 Books and Edited Volumes

-“Coming Late to the Table: Methodius in the Context of Sympotic Literary Development” in Methodius von Olympus: Forschungsstand und –perspecktiven ed.
-K. Bracht (forthcoming, de Gruyter, December 2017).
+- (2017) “Coming Late to the Table: Methodius in the Context of Sympotic Literary Development,” in Methodius of Olympus: State of the Art and New Perspectives ed.
+K. Bracht (de Gruyter): 18-37.